anchor/fleet-magento-docs/docs/faq/application-servers.md

    * [mysqlnd](http://php.net/manual/en/book.mysqlnd.php)
    * [xsl](http://php.net/manual/en/book.xsl.php)

+Please see the full [listing of installed PHP modules](/faq/software-versions/#which-php-modules-are-available).

 ### Can I SSH into the servers?
 No. We can understand that this might seem like an unpleasant change to some